The Platinum Card from American Express review: premium travel with plenty of perks

 • Airport lounge access: The Amex Platinum Card provides members with complimentary entry to The American Express Global Lounge Collection, including the Centurion Network and Delta Sky Club lounges (which will be limited to 10 days per year as of Feb.
 1, 2025), Priority Pass lounges and Plaza Premium Lounge partner sites worldwide.

-• Generous welcome bonus: New cardholders can earn 80,000 bonus points after spending $8,000 within the first six months of account opening, a terrific starting point for their rewards-earning journey.
+• Generous welcome bonus: Earn 80,000 Membership Rewards® Points after you spend $8,000 on eligible purchases on your new Card in your first 6 months of Card Membership.
+A terrific starting point for their rewards-earning journey.

 • Statement credits provided as benefits: Cardmembers receive credits to cover Clear Plus, Equinox and Walmart+ memberships; Global Entry or TSA PreCheck enrollment; select streaming services; Uber rides and food delivery; and Saks Fifth Avenue purchases.